 The related shortcut provided in this report to identify mankind’s proper role in the universe is the quickest way to the rubbish bin, in which all empiricist scientific methods must be immediately disposed for the sake of civilization’s survival.
 With the clarity of the fallacy of all empiricist axioms, it is clear that the ability to make progress in outer space and master the principles which will continue to solve problems on earth, in its development of resources, medical infrastructure, transportation infrastructure, in short everything related to his living standard and population growth, will depend on reviving the method of science defined by Leibniz and Kepler, of dynamics, of looking at systems as bounded by principles which determine lawfully the interaction of the system itself, and govern the changes of the system.
 It is consequently clear, that all explanations for anything that do not include a principle that governs the process, in other words, a sufficient reason, in the tradition of Leibniz, are inherently fraudulent, period.
 Science will never make any discoveries in continuing its big bang model of the universe which is inherently fraudulent, because it is mechanistic.

 Now leaving behind empiricism and employing LaRouche’s revived method of dynamics, great scientific paradoxes that face mankind in these areas can and are waiting be solved.
-Lyndon LaRouche has raised the implications, and Sky Shields has recently elaborated the necessity of such a method of dynamics to be applied to mankind’s understanding of cosmic radiation, as aspects of higher unified processes interacting with Vernadsky’s three phase spaces of the non-living, living, and cognitive.55 Mankinds’ economy must reflect this kind of cognitive development, and the more mankind discovers about the lawfulness of the universe, both in the small and the large, we gain a greater will and ability to lawfully govern our own economy and development.
+Lyndon LaRouche has raised the implications, and his scientific research team has recently elaborated the necessity of such a method of dynamics to be applied to mankind’s understanding of cosmic radiation, as aspects of higher unified processes interacting with Vernadsky’s three phase spaces of the non-living, living, and cognitive.55 Mankinds’ economy must reflect this kind of cognitive development, and the more mankind discovers about the lawfulness of the universe, both in the small and the large, we gain a greater will and ability to lawfully govern our own economy and development.
 It is a revival of science located here where lies the ability to revive the technological potential of mankind to a level that can support 7 billion and more persons.

 As Leibniz’s academies operated, Hamilton’s economy was founded, and Lyndon LaRouche’s science of economy created.
 The true wealth of nations is produced by the product of human creativity, and it is transformations which arise from this source that are their own purpose.
 A valid scientific basis must begin from the conscious promotion of human creativity for the sake of mankind’s creative destiny in managing our present solar system, and then beyond.